startxfr/docker-images/Services/apache/README.md

 - fedora system envelope
 - core OS rpm (kernel, libs) updated every week
 - fundamentals tools (ex: pwgen, tar, zip) updated every week
+- Apache webserver and fundamentals modules (apache release depend on the flavour you use, read down for more information)
 - usefull tools (psmisc, procps, coreutils, findutils, wget, curl, vi, bash-completion) only for the `:latest` and `:devel` flavour.

 You can use Startx Apache image in many ways :